Sempervivum arachnoideum 'Emily'

 Emily Cobweb Houseleek, Spider Web Hens and Chicks

-Sempervivum arachnoideum 'Emily' is a beautiful succulent that forms delicate rosettes up to 3 inches (7.5 cm) in diameter with green and red leaves, lightly visible through heavy webbed cilia.
-The flowers are star-shaped and pink in color.
+Sempervivum arachnoideum 'Emily' is a beautiful succulent that forms delicate rosettes of green and red leaves, lightly visible through heavily webbed cilia.
+The rosettes grow up to 3 inches (7.5 cm) in diameter.
+Flowers are star-shaped and pink in color.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).

 Because of the variability of Cobweb Houseleek, they easily adapt to the local conditions, and due to the small gene pool, they become a form or variety quite quickly, perfectly adapted to the local conditions of heat and cold as well as the amount of snow or rain and at which times of the year.

 Relatively easy to grow in a container or a rock garden, scree bed, wall crevice, trough, or alpine house.
 They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
 After the plant blooms and sets seed, it will die, but many offsets will take its place.

 Plant in well-drained succulent soil mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.

 This succulent is a cultivar of Sempervivum arachnoideum.